CHOOSE NORTH ISLAND COLLEGE

 Lighting Film Training

 You'll learn fundamental skills to assist in development and execution of lighting schemes on film and TV sets.
-If you have completed electrical training, hold your Red Seal or are ready to diversify your career, this course will prepare you to play a pivotal role in the fast-paced world of film production.
+This course will prepare you to play a pivotal role in the fast-paced world of film production.
 Learn to assist, develop and execute lighting schemes, all while ensuring electrical considerations are safely addressed on set.
 Course material will also cover planning and coordination of work orders, the applied use of fixtures, filters, carts, stands and advanced equipment and tool use.
+You'll thrive in this program if you enjoy problem solving and teamwork, and have a good level of fitness, an eye for detail, creativity and energy and the ability to work long hours.
+Having an electrical background is an asset but not required.

 Grip Film Training